erbarratt/eoopc/README.md

 ### Why OOP in base C?

 Because you can.
 Because some projects make more sense written using OOP concepts.
 Because pointers are awesome.
+Because gotta go fast.

 ### Writing code in the eOOPc style
 This article assumes prior knowledge of OOP concepts such as encapsulation, inheritance, polymorphism, properties and methods.
 These will not be covered here.